RichardAdhika22/truck_database/README.md

 # Side Note

-**We understand that foreign keys need to be updated even though oracle does not allow it**
+**The foreign keys need to be updated when the corresponding data entry changed but oracle does not allow it**

-**We changed our schema a little to better model a dispatching company, more details are in the project description pdf**